deesclouds/personal-site/README.md

 **Tech used:** HTML, CSS

-Started building out the content of my personal site with HTML.
+Started thinking about the intention my design before I started building out the content for my personal site with HTML.
+My focus was to improve SEO, Accessibility and Performance.
+At this time of writing this my site has a load time of 1.90s, DOMContentLoaded 1.40s and Finish time of 2.04s.

 ## Optimizations
 I removed spin from the image to improve the accessibility of the web app from 94 to 100.